Mitchell F. Stanley, Chairman of the Board

 Tina Pei, Vice President of Business Development

-Ms. Pei currently serves as NCSD’s Director of Business Development.
-Previously to joining NCSD, she was the founder and president of M&C Associates, LLC a Texas based business advisory company focused on U.S.-China business development and investment.
-In addition to her work at M&C Associates, Ms. Pei was the Director of Online TV of the World Hall of Fame Network in Houston, Texas.
-In that position she was responsible for and managed the group’s marketing, reporting, business partnership development and advertising strategies.
-She planned, organized and implemented many of the signature gala and performance events for the World Hall of Fame Network.
-During this time, Ms. Pei served as Deputy Executive Secretary of the Nanjing Friendship Association.
+Ms. Pei currently serves as NCSD’s Vice President of Business Development.
+Prior to join NCSD, she was the founder and president of M&C Associates, LLC a Texas based business advisory company focused on U.S.-Asia business development and investment.
+In addition to her work at M&C Associates, Ms. Pei is the Director of Online TV of the World Hall of Fame Network in Houston, Texas.
+In her capacity to manage the group’s marketing, reporting, business partnership development and advertising strategies.
+She planned, organized and implemented many of the signature gala and performance events for the World Hall of Fame Network in Houston.
+Ms. Pei is also served as Deputy Executive Secretary of the Nanjing Friendship Association.

-Ms. Pei has more than ten years marketing, media and business development experience and has extensive experience in developing and implementing news network marketing.
-She founded her first company in Shanghai called Shanghai LianKe LLC in 2002 focused on product marketing and sales.
+Ms. Pei has more than ten years marketing, media and business development experience and has extensive experience in news network marketing.
+She founded her first Shanghai company, Shanghai LianKe, in 2002 to focus on product marketing and sales.
 With Shanghai LianKe, she gained extensive experience in project planning, team building, and communications training.
-In her role as Chief Executive Officer, she was responsible for developing product test plans, test manual and applications standards.
-Upon graduation from Yangzhou University she established sales administration reporting and helped to strengthen the organization’s news department.
-She is a graduate of Yangzhou University in China with a major in International Trade.
+In her role as chief executive officer, she was also responsible for developing product test plans, test manual and applications standards.
+She is a graduate of Yangzhou University in Asia with a major in International Trade.